sevastopaul2047/face-anonymizer/README.md

 # Face Detection & Anonymization CLI Tool

 A command-line tool that detects human faces in images and videos using OpenCV's Haar Cascade classifier, and anonymizes them by either drawing bounding boxes or applying Gaussian blur.
+Built for the course - CSE3010 (Computer Vision)

 ---